sethfischer/sethfischer.github.io/content/web-development/drupal-8-getting-started.rst

     $ drush @drupal8 core-requirements

 Check the status of the site installation by running ``drush @drupal8 status``.
-The output will be similar to the following:
+The output is as follows:

 .. code-block:: console